mui/material-ui/docs/data/material/migration/migrating-to-v6/migrating-to-pigment-css.md

 ```

 :::warning
-There is an [issue with `pnpm`](https://github.com/mui/pigment-css/issues/176) that prevents the plugin from working correctly.
-Consider using `npm` or `yarn` instead.
+There is [a known issue with pnpm](https://github.com/mui/pigment-css/issues/176) that currently prevents the plugin from working correctly with this package manager.
+Until it's resolved, you must use npm or yarn instead.
 :::

 Finally, add the Pigment CSS stylesheet to the top of the main file.